Economic Recovery and the Clean Energy Revolution

 Sure, this all sounds great.
 But what do you mean?

-I tend to think of nearly every problem (opportunity) in terms of the Pareto Principle, better known as The 80/20 Rule.
+I tend to think of nearly every problem (opportunity) in terms of the Pareto Principle, better known as the 80/20 Rule.
 It asserts that 80% of outcomes result from 20% of all causes for any given event.
 In business, for example, the goal is to identify what actions or inputs are most productive and prioritize them accordingly.

 The Pareto Principle or the 80/20 Rule